 Investment income (loss) consists of interest, dividends, income distributions from pooled funds, and realized and unrealized gains and losses.
 Investment income earned on Restricted fund or Capital Asset fund resources that must be spent on donor-restricted activities is recognized as revenue of the respective fund.
-General investment income earned on Restricted fund, Capital Asset fund, and General fund resources is recognized as revenue of the General fund Investment losses are allocated in a manner consistent with investment income
+General investment income earned on Restricted fund, Capital Asset fund, and General fund resources is recognized as revenue of the General fund resources is recognized as revenue of the General fund.
+Investment losses are allocated in a manner consistent with investment income.